Hayes-Lab/Hayes-Lab.github.io/_pages/research.md

 <br><br>

 #### Microglia heterogeneity in human disease
 Microglia can polarize to many different immune activation states in both human and mouse models.
-We aim to determine which microglia states are prevalent in human neuroinflammatory disorders and can shape clinical pathology and disease risk.<br><br>
+We aim to determine which microglia states are prevalent in human neuroinflammatory disorders and can shape clinical pathology and disease risk.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/UMAP_MG.jpg){: style="width: 35%; float: right; margin: 0px"}